jamescr757/project-3/README.md

 Games that haven't been played yet have a link to look at tickets for that specific game.
 The external link leads to the major ticket broker Seat Geek.

 If a user wants to, they can sign up for an email newsletter.
 The newsletter contains scores and/or future games from a user-specified team(s)/division/conference.
 The newsletter is sent out based on a frequency set by the user.
-The games in the newsletter have a link to view the highlights or tickets depending on whether or not that game has been played.
-A member can follow several teams and will at most receive one email a day.
+The games in the newsletter have a link to view the highlights or tickets.
+A member can follow several teams and will at most receive one email per day.
 The program also removes duplicate games before sending the email.
-The server processes user's settings and sends out emails around 2-4 am CST.
+The server processes user's settings and sends out emails between 2-4 am CST.

 External libraries include: Material-UI, reactstrap, sequelize, moment, classnames, react-datepicker, nodemailer, and mjml